 The Advent of a Cashless World

 Statistics indicate an ongoing move to cashless payments in the UK and elsewhere, according to the Payments Council.
 According to this industry body, the use of cash by consumers now accounts for less of half the payments made.
 Nearly 52% of payments are now electronic transactions, including debit card payments, eChecks, and virtual cash.
 By 2024, the use of cash by consumers in the UK is expected to fall to 34%.
 A Mastercard study indicated that the UK was considered one of the most advanced countries globally in terms of its transition to a cashless society.

-This means that, if you want to attract these customers in the UK as well as keep your virtual staff, you’ll need to start exploring new company payment methods.
+Let’s say you want to attract these customers in the UK as well as keep your virtual staff.
+You’ll need to start exploring new company payment methods.
 According to John Rampton, an entrepreneur in the global payments space, “We are seeing more businesses expand the type of payment methods they offer, including e-checks, ACH, and digital wallet capabilities, as a way to attract more consumers and maintain their freelance talent.
 The businesses that have added these payment types are reporting a rise in their customer base.”

-However, if you decide to not start migrating to the new preferred ways to make payments, you may be slowly killing your business.
+However, if you avoid migrating to the new preferred ways to make payments, you may be slowly killing your business.
 Research from Kalixa Pro noted that 71% of those Brits surveyed admitted that they rarely carry cash and often have less than £20 in cash while those, ages 18 to 24, have even less cash on them.
-The majority of people prefer to use a card for transactions and nearly one quarter of those surveyed said they would take their business to a different shop or tradesman that could process card payments.
+The majority of people prefer to use a card for transactions.
+Nearly 1/4 of those surveyed said they would go to a different shop that could process card payments.
 This is a significant amount of lost business if a small business owner can’t or won’t expand their payment methods.

 New Ways to Transact